Constitution of South Korea: History

 After Park was assassinated in 1979, the Fifth Republic began with the 1980 Constitution under President Chun Doo-hwan.
 The president's powers were curbed somewhat.
 He was limited to a single seven-year term, with no possibility of reelection.
 As with the Yushin Constitution, it provided for a presidential electoral college and a semi-presidential system of government.
 Critically, however, the President retained the right to suspend civil liberties and rule by decree.
 During the Chun Doo-hwan administration, the 8th amendment was made.
-First, the tenure of the president, which was previously extended to three terms, was reduced to a single term of 7 years.
-And the president's authority was relatively reduced compared to the Park Chung-hee administration.
+First, the tenure of the president, which was previously extended to three terms, was reduced to a single term of 7 years, and the president's authority was relatively reduced compared to the Park Chung-hee administration.
 In addition, the National Assembly was given the right to investigate the state affairs, and the power of the legislature was partially strengthened.

 With the pro-democratic protests of 1987 (June Democracy Movement), the 1988 Constitution of the Sixth Republic was passed.
 The constitutional bill was passed by the National Assembly on October 12, 1987, and approved by 93 percent in a national referendum on October 28, taking effect on February 25, 1988, when Roh Tae-Woo was inaugurated as president.
 The president's powers were curtailed and the constitutional court was restored.
 During the Roh Tae-woo administration, the 9th amendment that took place afterwards occurred.
 At this time, the president's term of office was set to a single five-year term, and the president's authority was reduced compared to the previous regime.
-In addition, the right to dissolve the National Assembly and take emergency measures that the president held was abolished, and the re-establishment of the Constitutional Court, which disappeared during the Park Chung-hee administration, reduced the authority of the enlarged administration, expanded the structure of the judiciary.
-Consequently, it laid the foundation for a balance between legislation, administration, and the judiciary.
+In addition, the right to dissolve the National Assembly and take emergency measures that the president held was abolished, and the re-establishment of the Constitutional Court, which disappeared during the Park Chung-hee administration, reduced the authority of the enlarged administration, expanded the structure of the judiciary, and laid the foundation for a balance between legislation, administration, and the judiciary.